mounirHai/SynthCAMH/README.md

 ## Project Strucutre

 ├── notebooks/
 │ ├── exploratory/
-│ │ ├── prepare_real_data.ipynb # Jupyter notebook for exploring and preparing data
+│ │ ├── prepare_real_data.ipynb # Jupyter notebook for exploring and preparing real data
 │ │
 │ ├── modelling/
 │ │ ├── HMASynthetiser.ipynb # Jupyter notebook for synthetic data modeling
 │
-├── requirements.txt # List of Python dependencies
-├── README.md # Project overview and instructions
-├── LICENSE # License for the project
+├── requirements.txt # List of Python dependencies required for the project ├── README.md # Project overview and instructions (this file) ├── LICENSE # License for the project
-└── .gitignore # Git ignore file
+└── .gitignore # Specifies files and directories to be ignored by git

 ## Installation